moliver28/research-handbook/content/job-families/finance/it-entapps-admin/index.html.md

 title: IT Enterprise Applications Administrator
 ---

-The IT Enterprise Applications Administrator job family is responsible for TO BE ADDED.
+The IT Enterprise Applications Administrator job family is responsible for the implementation and operational ownership of all Enterprise Applications.

 ## Levels